DuncanLab/OMINDS/README.md

 ### Step 2: Specify Groups and Images

 Next, fill out the text fields under step 2.
-The first field will specify how many folders you want created, and the second field will specify how many images you would like.
+The first field will specify how many folders you want created, and the second field will specify how many images you would like per folder.
+Generally, the number of folders will equal the number of conditions in your design.
+However, if you have different numbers of stimuli per condition or more complex counterbalancing schemes, you will need to determine the optimal number of groups for your purpose.

 > Note: Since there are 1748 images in the set, please make sure that you are asking for fewer than 1748 images at this point.

 ![Choose Groups and Images](/resources/Choose_Groups.png "Choose Groups and Images")

 In our example here we chose 5 groups and 10 images per group.
+This would correspond to a design with 5 conditions and 10 trials per condition.

 ### Step 3: Choose your orientation question

-Here you have the option to select one of the four options to specify an orientation question for your image set.
+We obtained normative responses to three orientation questions that are commonly used while participants form memories (larger vs. smaller than a shoebox, human-made vs. natural, and indoor vs. outdoor).
+Here you have the option to select one of these orientation questions if you plan to use it in your experiment.

-If one of these orientation questions are selected, then the software will select only the object images which show a high degree of category agreement across participants (e.g. over 80% of people said that this object belongs inside).
+If one of these orientation questions are selected, then the software will select only the object images which show a high degree of category agreement across participants (e.g., over 80% of people said that this object belongs inside).
+It will also ensure 50% of images in each folder are commonly given each response.

+> Note: If you select one of these questions, please request an even number of images per group.
+Also, selecting a question will further reduce the number of viable stimuli.
+Of all eight answers, we have the smallest number of natural images.

 ![Choose Orientation Question](/resources/Choose_Orientation.png "Choose Orientation Question")